johnascott1/Project1Final/grades/Lab 7 Questions.md

 e.
 Add code to ServiceCallManager.java to test your new class.
 Make sure you can add service calls for water heaters to the list of today's ServiceCalls.

+Note that the tests only check for the correct behavior of the WaterHeater object, and do not check any of the code you'll add to ServiceCallManager.
+This will be human-graded.

 ## Question 3 Support Ticket manager